paulveillard/cybersecurity-API-security-checklist/README.md

 ---

 ## See also:
-- [yosriady/api-development-tools](https://github.com/yosriady/api-development-tools) - A collection of useful resources for building RESTful HTTP+JSON APIs.
+- [API Development Tools](https://github.com/exajobs/APIs-tools-collection) - A collection of useful resources for building RESTful HTTP+JSON APIs.

 ---